Izanagi: The birth of the land

-Receiving a command from the other gods to solidify and shape the Earth (which then "[resembled] floating oil and [drifted] like a jellyfish"), the couple use a jewelled e to churn the watery chaos.
-The brine that dripped from the tip of the e congealed and turned into an island named Onogoro (淤能碁呂島).
-The two descended to the island and, setting up their dwelling, erected a 'heavenly pillar' (ame no mihashira) on it.
+Receiving a command from the other gods to solidify and shape the Earth (which then "[resembled] floating oil and [drifted] like a jellyfish"), the couple use a jewelled spear to churn the watery chaos.
+The brine that dripped from the tip of the spear congealed and turned into an island named Onogoro (淤能碁呂島).
+The two descended to the island and, setting up their dwelling, erected a 'heavenly pillar' (ama no mihashira) on it.
 Izanagi and Izanami, realizing that they were meant to procreate and have children, then devised a marriage ceremony whereby they would walk in opposite directions around the pillar, greet each other and initiate intercourse.
 After Izanami greeted Izanagi first, Izanagi objected that he, the man, should have been the first to speak.
 True enough, the first offspring that resulted from their union, the 'leech-child' Hiruko, was considered imperfect and set adrift on a boat of reeds.
 Izanagi and Izanami then also begat the island of Awa (淡島 Awashima), but this too was not counted among their rightful progeny.

 Izanagi and Izanami then decided to repeat the ritual, with Izanagi greeting Izanami first.
 This time, their union was a success, with Izanami giving birth to some of the various islands that comprise the Japanese archipelago (with the notable exceptions of Shikoku and Hokkaido), which include the following eight islands (in the following order):